IronCoreLabs/cats-scalatest/README.md

 x.leftValue shouldBe "hello"
 ```

 The same is true for the `Validated`.
-If you import or mixin `ValidatedMatchers` you'll be able to call `.value` to extract
+If you import or mixin `ValidatedValues` you'll be able to call `.value` to extract
 `Valid` and `.invalidValue` to extract the `Invalid` side.

 ## Documentation and Support